aaronwu001/PrepPerfect/README.md

 This project is part of the **New Beginnings Project** for **Rutgers Enactus**, an initiative focused on supporting rehabilitated individuals as they reintegrate into society.
 By providing **personalized educational tools**, we aim to empower individuals to achieve their **GED certification** and gain the skills needed for brighter futures.

 The ultimate vision of this project is to expand beyond GED preparation, offering modules in practical areas such as **personal finance** and **basic law**, ensuring rehabilitated individuals are equipped with the knowledge they need to succeed.

----

-## 📝 License

-This project is licensed under the MIT License.
-See `LICEN